Sreejit-Sengupto/chat-room/README.md

 4. Create two collections (you can name them as messages and typing indicator)
 5. Inside your messages collection create three attributes - user_id, username, message(All of string type) (Attributes should be as it is as mentioned here).
 Give them a size of 250 and hit create.
 6. Inside your typing indicator collection create three attributes - user_id, username,(of String types) isTyping(boolean defaults to false) (Attributes should be as it is as mentioned here).
 Give them a size of 250 and hit create.
+7. Go to storage and create a new bucket and get the Bucket ID.
-7. Come back to typing indicator collection and create a document, leave user_id and username attributes blank and set isTyping attribute to false.
+8. Come back to typing indicator collection and create a document, leave user_id and username attributes blank and set isTyping attribute to false.

 ### Setting up the App
 1. Create a .env file at the root of the project and paste the following code -